Privacy Policy Cookie Policy

 Navigation

-I improved upon initial plan to view more options via hover, which could provide some UX challenges.
+I improved upon initial plan from another designer to view more options via hover, which would otherwise provide some UX challenges.

 • Accidental mouse movement could change what is being presented and cause friction.
-So we we pivoted to expandable, nested content that went one level deep.
+I organized a pivot to expandable elements, with nested content that went one level deep.

 • This improved usability, while still being scalable.